 The customer had procured two spare boiler tube bundles and faced a serious challenge in preventing the progress of corrosion during the outdoor storage of these bundles.
-The tube bundles measure 1.5 meter in diameter and 4.5 meter long.
+The tube bundles measure 1.5 meters in diameter and 4.5 meters long.
 The customer wanted a long term preservation solution that could withstand the harsh outdoor storage conditions and keep the bundles ready for use at any time.

 Date June 2014